liferay/liferay-central-test-2/modules/sdk/gradle-plugins-gulp/README.markdown

 # Gulp Gradle Plugin

-The Gulp Gradle plugin allows you to run [Gulp](http://gulpjs.com/) tasks as part of your build.
+The Gulp Gradle plugin lets you run [Gulp](http://gulpjs.com/) tasks as part of your build.

 ## Usage